Top SEC official raps U.S. risk council for seeking to grab power

 “The end product was a botched analysis that grossly overstates ... the potential risks to the stability of our financial markets posed by asset management firms,” he wrote.

-A Treasury spokeswoman said: “Rather than prematurely terminating an inquiry into potential threats posed by this industry, the Council believes that further consideration is warranted.”

-Reporting by Sarah N. Lynch; Editing by Richard Chang, Sandra Maler and Jan Paschal
+A Treasury spokeswoman had no immediate comment on Gallagher’s letter.
+(Reporting by Sarah N. Lynch; Editing by Richard Chang)